diffpy/diffpy.pdfgui/news/wx3.rst

 **Removed:**

-* Reomved wx3 support that was previously deprecated.
+* Removed wx3 support that was previously deprecated.

 **Fixed:**